 3. When Things Are Not Working Out, Start Taking Action

-So, for example, a tenant will instinctively want to withhold some or all of the service charge when in actual fact it’s probably worth looking at options like the above or maybe longer term options like Rights To Manage or Enfranchisement for residential properties.
+So, for example, a tenant will instinctively want to withhold some or all of the service charge when in actual fact it’s probably worth looking at options like requesting information as above, or maybe longer term options like Rights To Manage or Enfranchisement for residential properties.

 Two words of caution here though for tenants; first is to be fair and always pay at least some or the majority of the money, as although it’s tempting to pay nothing to prove a point, if everyone did this then there would literally be no money in the service charge to pay even normal undisputed costs like insurance and fire-compliance.

-Secondly, only look at the threat of things first, and still be amicable yet clear and concise, as this will often prompt action rather than getting carried away with solicitors which can easily rack-up costs and delay things as people start having points to prove.
+Secondly, only look at the threat of things first, and still be amicable yet clear and concise, as this will often prompt action rather than getting carried away with solicitors who can easily rack-up costs and delay things as people start having points to prove.